pypa/packaging.python.org/source/guides/using-package-data.rst

 The fine-grained method allows you to specify package data file patterns on a per-package basis through the ``package_data`` argument to ``setup()``.
-``package_data`` must be a `dict` mapping import package or subpackage names (or the empty string, to specify all packages & subpackages) to lists of glob patterns indicating which files within those packages to include in the sdist and wheel.
+``package_data`` must be a :py:class:`dict` mapping import package or subpackage names (or the empty string, to specify all packages & subpackages) to lists of glob patterns indicating which files within those packages to include in the sdist and wheel.

 A sample ``package_data`` looks like this: